BinayakJha/CereStyle/README.md

 ## **Backend Setup (FastAPI)**

-The backend is built using **FastAPI** and handles tasks like file uploads, image analysis, and product recommendations.
+The backend uses **FastAPI** to handle tasks like file uploads, image analysis, and product recommendations.

 ### **Step 1: Create a Virtual Environment (Optional but Recommended)**

-Creating a virtual environment ensures that the project dependencies are isolated from the global Python environment.
+Creating a virtual environment ensures that the project dependencies are isolated from your global Python environment.

 For **Windows**:
 ```bash